 Conversely, a high ratio of 5-HT to dopamine favors decreased performance (i.e., decreased motivation, lethargy, tiredness, and loss of motor coordination).
 The latter would represent central nervous system fatigue.

-Lots of research is required to understand all of the mechanisms contributing to central nervous system fatigue.
+It takes lots of research to understand all of the mechanisms contributing to central nervous system fatigue.
 Even so, I think it’s safe to say the CSN fatigue we experience after a powerlifting meet does have a lot to do with the onset of a neurotransmitter imbalance involving 5-HT and dopamine.

 Now the question is what can you do to remedy this neurotransmitter imbalance?
 While the localized muscular system can recover relatively quickly, fatigue of the central nervous system can take much longer.
 It can take weeks… and even upwards of a month or more in some cases!

-This means your training performance is largely inhibited by neural factors, as opposed to muscular factors, the majority of the time.
+Neural factors inhibit your training performance, as opposed to muscular factors, the majority of the time.
 My thinking is that if your ability to perform in the weight room is hindered in this sort of way, why train at all?

 In other words, training before complete recovery takes place will only delay the recovery process of both the muscular system and central nervous system.

 This isn’t to say you should just sit on the couch, drinking a case of beer while watching sports on TV.
 Not even by a long shot!